josuegcp95/DoMoreNow/README.md

 [![Click here to download](https://user-images.githubusercontent.com/82785695/200953066-c30fc85b-fded-45db-a52a-5d2baa04c5f0.png)](https://apps.apple.com/us/app/domore/id6444235740)
 ---

+#### This app was developed using Swift and UIKit.
+It follows the MVC architecture.
-#### DoMore lets you create a task, set a time, and build a playlist.
-It uses Apple’s frameworks “MusicKit” and “Media Player” to connect to your Apple Music account and enables you to search and play music from within the app.
+It uses apple’s frameworks MusicKit and MediaPlayer to connect to your Apple Music account.

+#### Enables you to search and play music from within the app.
-#### Developed in Swift and UIKit.
-DoMore follows the MVC architecture.
-It uses UserDefaults to persist data locally and NSCache to cache images for better performance.
-It handles errors and shows appropriate alerts to keep users informed.
-Also, it supports local notifications, dark/light mode, and much more.
+Uses UserDefaults to persist data locally and NSCache to cache images for better performance.
+Handles errors and shows appropriate alerts to keep users informed.
+Supports local notifications, dark/light mode, and much more.

 ---